Artesians/TCL/theorycrafting.md

 Viridescent Hunt, a 4-Star Bow obtained from the Battle Pass, may also be abbreviated as VHunt.

 **TTDS:**
 Thrilling Tales of Dragon Slayers.
-A 3-Star Catalyst that grants a large Atk% buff to another member of the party upon swapping.
+A 3-Star Catalyst that grants a large ATK% buff to another member of the party upon swapping.

 **HoD:**
 Heart of Depth, an artifact set for Hydro characters or Harbinger of Dawn, one of the better 3-Star swords.